Triple Top Patterns

 Volume can increase when the stock is trading at the highs.
 But low volume during the peaks indicated the bulls are losing momentum.
 Bears gain the upper hand at the the end of the third peak.

 After the third high the volume really increases as the sellers/shorts come in and drive price back down.
 That increase in volume drives price right through support.
 This really reinforces the soundness of the pattern.
-Read our post on what does volume mean in stocks to learn more about the importance of volume in trading.

 How to Trade Triple Top Patterns